Choose the Right Doors for a Glass Wall System

 What is the global supply chain?

 The global supply chain is an invisible pathway that takes goods from where they’re manufactured or grown, to where they need to go.
 From raw material to end user.
-The supply chain regularly crosses not just borders but oceans too.
+The supply chain regularly crosses not just borders but oceans, too.

-Why has it been affected
+Why has it been affected?

 Disruptions to the supply chain began in early 2020.
 Factories and manufacturing plants were hit hard by Covid 19.
 Many were shut down and others were forced to work at drastically reduced capacity.

 It’s not simply a matter of “ah, Covid”, though.
-In response to an anticipated drop in sales during the early days of the pandemic, shipping companies greatly reduced their scheduling but customers didn’t stop spending, they just spent their money elsewhere.
+In response to an anticipated drop in sales during the early days of the pandemic, shipping companies greatly reduced their scheduling but customers didn’t stop spending.
+They just spent their money elsewhere.
 So, while spending at restaurants and movie theatres fell, spending in areas like home renovations and Covid-secure workspaces skyrocketed.
 Building companies responded to this by ordering in bulk.

-The steep surge in demand combined with fewer ships to transport goods, clogged the system.
+The steep surge in demand, combined with fewer ships to transport goods, clogged the system.
 Combine this with labor issues and a shortage of shipping containers and you’ve got yourself a perfect storm.

 When will the shortages end?